RobustPerception/azure_metrics_exporter/README.md

 ### Resource tag filtering

-Resources having a specific tag can be filtered:
+Resources having a specific tag name and tag value can be filtered:

 `resource_tag_name`:
 Name of the tag to be filtered against.